mastapiggy/notes/git/scratchpad.md

 -----------------

 # Starting from creating a repo locally and uploading to GitHub
+If you have a project directory that is currently not under version control and you want to start controlling it with Git, you first need to go to that project’s directory.
 mkdir your-repository
 cd your-repository/
 echo "# your-repository" >> README.md